Boolean263/EventGhost-TaskMonitorPlus/README.md

 when a window opens, closes, flashes, or gains or loses focus.
 But the event contains nothing but the name of the executable which created the window.

-TaskMonitorPlus still produces these events, but now they come with a payload.
+TaskMonitorPlus still produces these events (as well as a new event for when a window's title changes), but now they come with a payload.
 The `eg.event.payload` produced by an event is an object (named WindowInfo, if you're curious) with the following attributes and methods: